-In an effort to be as transparent as possible with regard to our proposed expansion plans, we have answered some of your most frequently asked questions below.
+In an effort to be as transparent as possible, we have answered some of your most frequently asked questions below.

 If you have a question that isn’t included, please fill out the form at the bottom of the page and we will endeavour to get back to you in a timely manner.

 When will the construction work start and finish?

 Construction work on the new development will begin in the week of 14th August 2023 and is scheduled to be completed by autumn 2024.

 When will the facilities be ready for use?